-We primarily use treaty reinsurance, consisting of excess of loss ("XOL") coverage.
-Additionally, we buy program specific reinsurance coverage on a quota share, property per risk or a facultative basis.
+We buy multiple types of reinsurance including treaty excess of loss ("XOL") coverage and program specific reinsurance coverage on a quota share, property per risk or a facultative basis.
 Treaty coverage refers to a reinsurance contract that is applied to a group or class of business where all the risks written meet the criteria for that class.
 Facultative coverage refers to a reinsurance contract on individual risks as opposed to a group or class of business.
 Our catastrophe XOL treaties are divided into multiple layers.

 The reinsurance market historically has been a cyclical market characterized by periods of sufficient or excess capital (soft market cycle) as well as shortages of capital (hard market cycle).
 Market conditions have limited, and in some cases prevented, insurers from obtaining the types and amounts of reinsurance they consider adequate for their business needs.
 As a result, we may not be able to purchase reinsurance in the areas and for the amounts we desire or on terms we deem acceptable or at all.
-A hard market cycle may increase our cost of reinsurance, force us to increase our loss retention, or limit the amount of reinsurance we are able to purchase, all of which would have an adverse impact on our business and results of operations.
+Hard market cycles may increase our cost of reinsurance, force us to increase our loss retention, or limit the amount of reinsurance we are able to purchase, all of which would have an adverse impact on our business and results of operations.

 In addition to reinsurance purchased from traditional reinsurers, we have historically incorporated collateralized protection from the insurance linked securities market via catastrophe bonds.
-During the first quarter of 2021, the Company closed a \$400 million 144A catastrophe bond which became effective June 1, 2021.
+During the first quarter of 2021, we closed a \$400 million 144A catastrophe bond which became effective June 1, 2021.
 The catastrophe bond was completed through Torrey Pines Re Pte.
 Ltd. ("Torrey Pines Re Pte.").
 Torrey Pines Re Pte. is a special purpose reinsurance vehicle incorporated in Singapore that provides Palomar with indemnity-based reinsurance covering earthquake events through June 1, 2024.
-During the second quarter of 2022, the Company also closed a \$275 million 144A catastrophe bond which became effective June 1, 2022.
+During the second quarter of 2022, we closed a \$275 million 144A catastrophe bond which became effective June 1, 2022.
 This catastrophe bond was completed through Torrey Pines Re Ltd., a Bermuda-domiciled special purpose insurer that provides indemnity-based reinsurance covering earthquake events through June 1, 2025.
+During the second quarter of 2023, we also closed a \$200 million 144A catastrophe bond which became effective June 1, 2023.
+This catastrophe bond was also completed through Torrey Pines Re Ltd and provides indemnity-based reinsurance covering earthquake events through June 1, 2026.

 We may seek similar catastrophe bond offerings in the future.
 However, there can be no assurance that we will be able to complete such offerings on acceptable terms, if at all.

-If we are unable to renew our expiring reinsurance contracts on acceptable terms or expand our reinsurance coverage through traditional reinsurers, catastrophe bonds, or otherwise, our loss exposure could increase, which would increase our potential losses related to catastrophe or non-catastrophe events.
-If we are unwilling to bear an increase in loss exposure, we could have to reduce our written premiums, both of which could materially adversely affect our business, financial condition, and results of operations.
+If we are unable to renew our expiring reinsurance contracts on acceptable terms or expand our reinsurance coverage through traditional reinsurers, catastrophe bonds, or otherwise, our loss exposure may increase, which would increase our potential losses related to catastrophe or non-catastrophe events.
+If we are unwilling to bear an increase in loss exposure, we may have to reduce our written premiums.
+These outcomes could adversely affect our business, financial condition, and results of operations.

-In addition, as we grow our written premiums and enter new lines of business we will seek out new types of reinsurance and will need to purchase reinsurance on commercially acceptable terms in order to reduce the risk associated with entering new lines of business.
-The inability to purchase appropriate reinsurance for new lines of business would have a negative impact on our ability to grow our written premiums and maintain our current level of profitability.
+In addition, as we grow our written premiums and enter new lines of business we will seek new types of reinsurance and will need to purchase reinsurance on commercially acceptable terms in order to reduce the risk associated with entering new lines of business.
+The inability to purchase appropriate reinsurance for new lines of business could negatively impact our ability to grow our written premiums and maintain our desired level of profitability.